Central Macdonald flood map & planning overlays

 Is Central Macdonald flood-prone?

-Very little of Central Macdonald carries a mapped flood overlay (the Hawkesbury average is 1%).
+Flood mapping covers Central Macdonald and none of the suburb falls within a mapped flood overlay (the council-wide suburb average is 1%).
 Flood overlays vary block to block, so whether a particular lot is affected needs a property-level check.

 Is Central Macdonald bushfire-prone?